flatiron/commandful/README.md

 # TODO

  - Add ability for relational resources
- - Add ability to make controller swappable.
-Currently, it's bound directly to a resourceful resource.
-Should be able to work with remote API servers.
  - Add Tests
+ - Add better support for connecting API clients to resources ( for work with remote API servers )
  - Add better error handling ( Resourceful should return more generic errors, looks like couchdb response is being piped in )